Excel VBA Editor

 Visual Basic Editor Window

-- Project Window: It is always on the left side of the editor.
-It has a Workbook name, worksheet name, and modules.
+- Project Window: It is always on the left side of the Editor.
+It has a workbook name, worksheet name, and modules.

-- Properties Window: Properties window is associated with Project Window.
-Here we can change the sheet name, and we can change the module name, etc. if you don’t see this window by default, press F4 to activate it.
+- Properties Window: Properties window is associated with the Project window.
+Here, we can change the sheet name, module name, etc. Suppose you do not see this window by default; press F4 to activate it.

 How to use VBA Editor?